Fake social media accounts spread pro-Iran, anti-Trump messages during 2018 election: FireEye

 Before the 2018 midterms election, the nameless group created Twitter accounts that impersonated both Republican and Democratic congressional candidates.
 It is unclear if the fake accounts had any effect on their campaigns.

+Facebook similarly concluded the activity had originated in Iran, although it’s not clear whether the operation was backed by the Iranian government.

+Foster said the research demonstrates how groups will use a variety of different techniques and methods to push an agenda online.

-Reporting by Christopher Bing, Editing by Rosalba O'Brien
+Reporting by Christopher Bing, Editing by Rosalba O'Brien and Susan Thomas